 I honestly don’t believe that these types of online services were meant to detract from an agent’s job.
 In fact, I think it actually does the opposite.

 Zillow CEO, Spencer Rascoff, had this to say, “you need a real estate agent, regardless of whether you’re a buyer or a seller.
 It’s an infrequent, emotional, complex transaction.
-Having a great person
+Having a great person at your side can be really valuable.”

 From a practical standpoint, these tools help visitors to come to a website, and it is a very attractive idea.